andrear9/PDF-SplitZen/README.md

 ## Limitations and Future Improvements

 - The script does not support splitting a PDF file based on a custom range of pages.
-This feature can be added to offer more flexibility to users.

-- Error handling can be improved to provide more detailed information and solutions to the user when an issue occurs.
+- Error handling can be improved.